ouspg/PrivacyAndSocialEngineering/6.Social_engineering_II/README.md

 It is better to use a Chromium-based browser for this task, as you are required to export discussions in the end, and it has a useful extension.

 1. You must give information from the previous task for ChatGPT to create the selected pretext.
-2. Create the phishing message with the intended scenario with the help of the pretext
+2. Create the phishing message with the intended scenario with the help of the pretext.
 3. You can use English or Finnish.
-Try to use the specific dialect (e.g. Finnish dialects) or the format in the message (authoritative, friendly, casual, other?).
+Try to use the specific dialect (e.g. Finnish dialects) or the format in the message.(authoritative, friendly, casual, other?).
 Try to briefly verify whether the dialect looks somewhat correct.
-3. Keep in mind that your goal is to obtain sensitive information - you can decide for yourselves what that information is
+3. Keep in mind that your goal is to obtain sensitive information - you can decide for yourselves what that information is.
 4. We recommend that it is something more than just to get someone to reply to the message.
 Maybe open a link, open an attached file, or a bit longer another process.
 5. You can slightly modify the message yourself.
 6. Once you have finished with the message, scan it with the anti-spam tests below.